 Hotels (including Pet-Friendly Hotels)

 If you prefer hotel life, then check out The Steamboat Grand, located precisely across the street from the resort.
-The town’s only 4-star hotel, it boasts a restaurant, coffee shop, spa, and bell service, along with being closely located to the best ski area restaurants.
+The town’s only 4-star hotel, boasts a restaurant, coffee shop, spa, and bell service, along with being closely located to the best ski area restaurants.
 They also provide beautiful extras like cheese platters or champagne upon arrival.

 The town’s downtown greeter, the Rabbit Ears Motel, is famous for its neon pink sign and traditional rooms and is right across the street from the downtown hot springs.
 If you want to be in the thick of it, you might consider the Hotel Bristol, located in the heart of downtown on Lincoln and 9th Street.
 The historic property has been recently updated and is close to parks, shopping, restaurants, and the downtown spa, Waterside.